How to Get Started With Strength Training

 • Vertical Press

-Performing these exercises regularly (2-3 times per week) will challenge all 12 major muscle groups.
-This will help improve your overall strength, tone, balance, and coordination.
+Performing these movements regularly (two to three times per week) will challenge all 12 major muscle groups.
+Over time, this leads to improvements in overall strength, muscle tone, balance, and coordination.

-Please keep in mind that this is a basic list and you will most likely benefit from adding additional exercises specific to your goals or needs.
-Although these are just the basics these movements are the core of every quality strength training program.
+Keep in mind that this is a foundational list.
+You will likely benefit from adding additional exercises tailored to your specific goals or needs.
+While these are considered “the basics,” they form the core of every well-designed strength training program.

-Before learning the 6 basic movements you will want to master the 7 joint control patterns.
+Before learning the six basic movements, you will want first to master the seven joint control patterns.

 The 7 Joint Control Patterns

-Like I told you above your muscles are responsible for movement by pulling on your bones.
-All of this happens around your joints.
+As mentioned earlier, your muscles create movement by pulling on your bones, and all of this movement occurs around your joints.

-Learning to control and coordinate multiple joints simultaneously is what allows you to walk around gracefully without stumbling or falling.
+Learning to control and coordinate multiple joints at the same time is what allows you to move smoothly and efficiently without stumbling or falling.

-For good weightlifting you will need to learn what I call joint control patterns (JCP).
+For effective weightlifting, you need to learn what I call joint control patterns (JCPs).

-We will learn them individually and then combine them together to perform the 6 basic movements.
+You will first learn these patterns individually and then combine them to perform the six basic movements.

 This is a critical part of the process and cannot be skipped.